INFINITYone22/OmniWeave-LLM/multimodal_llm_design.md

 ---

 ## **Learning Insights**
-Here’s what you can take away to train great models:
+Here's what you can take away to train great models:
 - **Scale Smart**: Balance layers and width (L and D) to hit your parameter target.
 - **Modularity**: Use pre-trained encoders to save time and leverage existing knowledge.
 - **Efficiency**: FlashAttention + MQA are game-changers for speed and memory.